 The base is the most crucial component and setting it up properly will ensure that your cobra bag performs at its best.
-There are 5 ways to set up the base, depending on the add-ons you have purchased.
+There are a number of ways to set up the base, depending on your situation and the add-ons you have purchased.

 The Paddles are the easiest to set up - simply plug them into the Multi Base and secure them with the central bolt and screws that come with it.
 The only tricky part is securing the central bolt - do this by: first plugging in two of the paddles; then position the bolt loosely done up; then plug in the remaining two paddles; and finally tighten the bolt using a screwdriver.

 Please note that you will need the V2 Paddles if using the KS3 Spring, which are wider and more rigid than the original version.

 The sandbags have been designed to provide a total weight of 90 pounds when filled to capacity with sand or gravel.
 I recommend using gravel, or if using sand place a large garbage bag inside the sandbags to prevent any seepage.
 You can also add extra weights on top for extra rigidity of the base.